mjhosseini/linkpred_entgraph/README.md

     python randWalk/randWalkMatFactory.py --probs_file_path NS_probs_all.txt --triples_path convE/data/NS/all.txt --max_new_args 50 --entgraph_path typedEntGrDir_NS_all_AUG_MC

 ### Learning global entailment graphs
-Please refer to https://github.com/mjhosseini/entGraph/ for learning global entailment graphs from local entailment graphs (the ones that were learned above).
+Please refer to https://github.com/mjhosseini/entGraph/ (step 6) for learning global entailment graphs from local entailment graphs (the ones that were learned above).

 **We set the below parameters for the AUG models:**